Huskisson, William

 In 1830 he was the first person to be killed by a locomotive.
 This happened at Parkside Station during the official opening of the railway from Liverpool to Manchester.
 He stepped from his carriage to speak to Wellington.
 Together with some others he stood in the middle of the road as another locomotive approached at high speed.
 The others managed to save themselves, but the locomotive badly crushed Huskisson's leg under the eyes of his wife.
 He was taken to the vicarage of Eccles but attempts to save his live failed.

 His statue at Princess Avenue in Liverpool was removed after riots in 1981, because it was thought that he was a slave trader.
-This was false and the statue is now at the Oratory, St. James' Mount Gardens.
+This was proven to be false and the statue is now at the Oratory, St. James' Mount Gardens.

 Related persons